 1982 - The Quentin and June Bell House, address unknown, Manteo NC.
 Designed for Bell's brother and his wife.
 Contemporary design.
 Has been sold.

-1988 - The Daniel and Claudia Pitt House, 20 Harvey Place, Durham.
+1988 - The Daniel and Claudia Pitt House, 20 Harvey Place, Durham NC.
 Bell did the house design and the landscape design.
 Built by Leon Meyers.
 As of 2012 owned by Brenda Nevidjon and Benjamin Staples.

 Around 1990 - Multi-family Townhouses (three separate/individual developments within the Country Club) - Pembrooke Ridge Court, Warwicke Place and one other in Bermuda Run Country Club, NC.
-Daughter Sharon Glazener collaborated with Bell on the design of the townhouses along with David Bennett of Triangle Residential Designs.
+Daughter Sharon Glazener collaborated with Bell on the design of the more contemporary, less Modernist townhouses along with David Bennett of Triangle Residential Designs.
 Built.
-Contemporary design.